 - Email to Abbot General’s Office at firstname.lastname@example.org.
-Include in the email your name, contact information (email, physical address and phone number), and proof of your membership by sending a link to your particular church’s website that will document your membership in the IAC and a paragraph explaining why you desire this service.
+Include in the email your name, contact information (email, physical address and phone number) and a paragraph explaining why you desire this service.

 - The Abbot’s office will forward that information to the volunteer and he/she will contact you.

 This service is free but donations are welcome.
 All donations go back into the program, not to the volunteers.

 Christianity is a community experience.
 We are intentioned to find God by participating in a faith community.
 Some of the gifts that are available within a community are spiritual direction and reconciliation with God.
 Spiritual direction is concerned with helping a person directly with his or her relationship with God.
 The underlying question is, “Who is God for me, and who am I for Him?”
 Spiritual direction transcends any particular jurisdiction or denomination.

 The Director helps the person to address God directly and to listen to what God has to communicate.
 The focus of this kind of direction is the relationship between God and the person.
 The person is helped not so much to understand the relationship better but to engage in it and to enter into dialogue with God.
 Spiritual direction of this kind focuses on what happens when a person listens to and responds to a self-communicating God.

 We define spiritual direction as help given by a director that enables a person to pay attention to God’s personal communication, to respond and grow in intimacy with this God and to live out the consequences of the relationship both personally and in community.
 The focus on this type of direction is on experience, not ideas, and specifically on religious experience